microsoft/AirSim/docs/apis.md

 ### APIs for Car
 Car has followings APIs available:

-* `setCarControls`: This allows you to set throttle, steering, handbreak and auto or manual gear.
+* `setCarControls`: This allows you to set throttle, steering, handbrake and auto or manual gear.
 * `getCarState`: This retrieves the state information including speed, current gear, velocity vector, position and orientation.
 * [Image APIs](image_apis.md).